RMS Etruria: Propeller shaft failures

 On 6 January 1900, Etruria left Liverpool, and one week later she arrived in New York.
 On the 13th engineers were inspecting the ship, and on examination of the propeller shaft, they found cracks that were not there when the ship left Liverpool.
 Her sister ship had suffered a failure of her propeller shaft at sea in 1893, and to avoid the same fate Etruria was confined to her pier until a replacement shaft was shipped over from Britain.
 After the new shaft was fitted in New York, she departed on 17 February for the homeward bound service.
 In 1900 Etruria remained on the North Atlantic service while Umbria was requisitioned to carry troops to and from South Africa during the Boer War.
 By July 1900 both sisters were back on the North Atlantic service.

 In 1901 Etruria and her running mate were equipped for wireless telegraphy.
 On 22 February 1902, Etruria left New York and was due to arrive in Queenstown on 1 March.
 On 26 February she radioed Umbria to pass on messages to one of her passengers.
 However, that evening her propeller shaft fractured, leaving her drifting.
 She tried without success to radio Umbria again to report her predicament.
 In that era, wireless sets on many ships were not manned 24 hours a day.
-Eventually she attracted the attention of the Leyland ship William Cliff by firing distress rockets.
+Eventually she attracted the attention of the Leyland Line ship William Cliff by firing distress rockets.
 William Cliff stood alongside in an hour and stayed with her during the night while attempts were made to repair her.
 Etruria then made sail and William Cliff took her in tow; the ships headed for Horta, in the Azores, which were 500 miles to the south-east of her stricken position.

 She arrived in the Azores on Sunday, 9 March, and on the 15th her passengers and mail were transferred onto the steamship Elbe, which had been chartered for the task on the 10th.
 It was summer 1902 before Etruria was repaired and back in service, but in October, after a particularly rough Atlantic crossing, her propeller shaft again showed serious cracks and she was taken out of service and waited in New York for yet another new shaft to be sent over and installed.
 It was 1 November before she set sail for home again; 1902 had been a very bad year for the ship.